-I’m going to make a disclaimer before we get any further into this post, because I do want you to be aware this is not a toss everything in the slow cooker and totally forget it until dinner time kind of meal.
+I’m going to make a disclaimer before we get any further into this post, because I do want you to be aware this is not a toss everything in the slow cooker and totally forget it until dinner time kind of meal, like a traditional chili might be.
 This does have a couple of steps, but I’m going to go through how you can do the extra steps ahead of time, some tips I have for making it easier, and why it’s still better to make this than not to use your slow cooker at all.
 Plus, end game?
 You end up with a totally family friendly, delicious meal that makes amazing leftovers.
 Slow Cooker Chili Mac is the kind of meal that’s worth a few extra minutes of work for extra amazing results.

 For myself, I was able to save the extra step of an added pan because I used my multi-cooker to brown my ground turkey before starting the chili.
 Then the nice part comes in that the rest of the chili IS just adding things to your slow cooker so they can cook all day into a delicious, rich and spicy chili that pairs perfectly with pasta.

-On a quick little side note, my husband rarely gets terribly wordy over any of our meals, but did say he would take this chili mac over a steak dinner at the nicest restaurant in town any day.
-I take that to mean he like it!
+On yet another quick little side note, my husband rarely gets terribly wordy over any of our meals, but did say he would take this slow cooker chili mac over a steak dinner at the nicest restaurant in town any day.
+I take that to mean he liked it!
 Plus, he asked me to make more for him to take to work for lunches, so I think that officially makes this meal a winner!